garyfleming/feature-toggling-talk/feature-toggles.md

 ---

-# What do we get as Developers?

-Ask Your Developers:

-> "If I were to push every one of your commits live today, what would you want to be in place to feel confident and safe?"

-^ This might initially cause fear or panic, as discussed earlier.
-But it's a great opportunity to have a conversation about what developers need.
-You also want to have conversations with your product owners so you know when they want stuff off at first.

----

 # What do we get as Testers?

 ^ Make sure the devs give you a way of managing the toggles so you can test properly.
 Have conversations so you know where different toggles might collide.
 Assume there are more than the devs tell you.
+Also gives you the chance to make sure a feature is properly tested before users see it.

 ---

-# What do we get as UXers?
+# What do we get as UX testers?

 ^ Play with strategies.
 Toggles let you do rolling A/B tests.
 Use that capability to improve.